 From 1767, mileposts were compulsory on all turnpikes, not only to inform travellers of direction and distances, but to help coaches keep to schedule and for charging for changes of horses at the coaching inns.

 The distances were also used to calculate postal charges before the uniform postal rate was introduced in 1840.
 At the height of the turnpike era, there were 20,000 miles of roads with milestones.

 From the 1840s, rail travel overtook road for longer journeys and many turnpike trusts were wound up.
 In 1888, the new County Councils were given responsibility for main roads and rural district councils for minor routes.
 As faster motorised transport developed so the importance of the milestones waned.

 ‘Milestone’ is a generic term, including mileposts made of cast iron.
 Such waymarkers are fast disappearing; around 9000 are thought to survive in the UK.
 Most were removed or defaced in World War II to baffle potential German invaders and not all were replaced afterwards.
 Many have been demolished as roads have been widened, or have been victims of collision damage, or have been smashed by hedge-cutters or flails.

-Nowadays, roadside milestones generally fall within the remit of the local Highways Authority or the Highways Agency and their contractors.
+Roadside milestones generally fall within the remit of the local Highways/ Roads Authority, or for those on trunk roads, National Highways/ Transport Scotland/ Wales Trunk Road Agencies and their contractors.